elixirschool/elixirschool/en/lessons/advanced/otp-distribution.md

 Only nodes started with the same `cookie` will be able to successfully connect to one another.

-#### `Node.spawn_link` Limitations
+#### `Node.spawn_link/2` Limitations

-While `Node.spawn_link` illustrates the relationships between nodes and the manner in which we can send messages between them, its _not_ really the right choice for an application that will run across distributed nodes. `Node.spawn_link` spawns processes in isolation, i.e. processes that are not supervised.
+While `Node.spawn_link/2` illustrates the relationships between nodes and the manner in which we can send messages between them, its _not_ really the right choice for an application that will run across distributed nodes. `Node.spawn_link/2` spawns processes in isolation, i.e. processes that are not supervised.
 If only there was a way to spawn supervised, asynchronous processes _across nodes_...

 ## Distributed Tasks

 [Distributed tasks](https://hexdocs.pm/elixir/master/Task.html#module-distributed-tasks) allow us to spawn supervised tasks across nodes.
 We'll build a simple supervisor application that leverages distributed tasks to allow users to chat with one another via an `iex` session, across distributed nodes.

 ### Defining the Supervisor Application

 Generate your app:

 ```